AlexFlanker/algo/README.md

 # algo
-algo list with own thought
+This is an algo interview Q_list with our own thoughts

+upload algo question & answer blog